luke071/RHCE9-EX294/README.md

 ![alt text](./assets/1-6.png)

+## Question 2
-## 2 Create and run an Ansible ad-hoc command.
-As a system administrator, you will need to install software on the managed node
+Create and run an Ansible ad-hoc command.
+As a system administrator, you will need to install software on the managed node.
 a -  Create a shell script called yum-repo.sh that runs Ansible ad-hoc commands to create the yum repositories on ech of the managed nodes as per the followind details.
 b - NOTE: you need to create 2 repos (BaseOS & AppStream) un the managed nodes.